AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/03_enums.rst

    -  This is an :rust:`enum` superpower!
 -  Can't be recursive
 -  Similar to *tagged unions* in C++
-   -  But rust *enums* are a core feature
+   -  But Rust *enums* are a core feature

 .. code:: rust